campoy/go-tooling-workshop/3-dynamic-analysis/1-debugging/1-delve.md

 `r.URL.Path` in there, and you'll see its value.

-Alternatively, you can also modify your user settings to set `"debug.inlineValues"` to `true`, so you'll be able to see inline the values of the variables as you asign them.
+Alternatively, you can also modify your user settings to set `"debug.inlineValues"` to `true`, so you'll be able to see inline the values of the variables as you assign them.

 To control the execution you can now use the debug menu displayed below instead of typing `next`, `continue`, etc.